JarekWnuk/multinational-retail-data-centralisation/README.md

 have been missed initially.
 The inclusion of docstrings and comments (perhaps a few too many in a couple of methods) has made it easy to track the parts of code that still needed work.

-### Milestone 1
+### Milestone 1: Set up the environment
 The first milestone involved setting up the git hub repository and has been a straightforward task.

-### Milestone 2
+### Milestone 2: Extract and clean the data from the data sources
-This was a major part of the project aiming at the implementation of the core classes and methods.
+This was a major part of the project aiming at the implementation of core classes and methods.

 To outline the main functionality of the program:
-1. Download data from source.
+- Download data from source.
-2. Consolidate and clean data.
+- Consolidate and clean data.
-3. Upload to local database.
+- Upload to local database.

 The code has been segregated into three python scripts:
-- database_utils.py
+**database_utils.py**

 Contains the class DatabaseConnector with all methods related to interacting with databases.
 These include: reading credentials, creating an engine (use of sqlalchemy), listing all tables in a database and uploading data.
 Note that files containing database credentials have been included in the .gitignore file for security reasons.

-- data_cleaning.py
+**data_cleaning.py**

 Contains the class DataCleaning witl all methods that clean the extracted data.
 Each task in this milestone required to process a different set of data and so each has its own method in the class.
 Data tables contained information about: users, credit cards, stores, products, times of purchase.